 By Rabbi Marla Feldman

 Rabbi Marla Feldman, Director of Development at the Union for Reform Judaism, is a chaperone in Europe with L’dor V’dor Group 10.
-This is the fourth in a series of blog posts by her about her experience with the group.
-Read Parts I, II, III, and V.
+This is the first in a series of blog posts by her about her experience with the group.
+Read parts II, III, IV, and V.